4.3 Paul Graham

 Wisdom and Next

 Is there anything higher than wisdom?
-If yes, what is the process to go from wisdom to there?
+If yes, what is the process of going from wisdom to there?

 Dying.
 (This can be trivial.
-When you age to certain extent, you die.)
+When you age to a certain extent, you die.)

 data_and_information